GWLab-UML/Protocols/Oyster_maintenance/Oyster Shell Macroparasite Protocol.md

 5. Outlined in yellow are blisters that have a confirmed entrance and exit; the yellow bruising can be from poor water quality, marine parasites, or the age of the shell.
 It isn't a blister and shouldn't be counted.
 The yellow arrows pointing to the bright white shell are showing new shell formation, but there is no indication of a blister since you can't see under it, and it could be from any other stressor.
 DO NOT COUNT IT.

-6. While the picture has multiple highlights, you can only do one at a time, after each blister hit M and get the measurements, and record the data.
+6. While the picture has multiple highlights, you can only do one at a time, after each blister hit M (for measurement) and get the measurements, and record the data.

 7.  ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcDqgeHH-Ks97DxWY9-lc9O7eOcZI7HB5sE3a1VYYLJgsOTuX2KnN5wEPvhAQvZltU7XevFS0mgbzwDCmTxD-FizIBfh6jDckvn1kZQsT6rcYX7PY_xn8Q0E2065H9y3onUI_QMWw?key=JDzKcoJQwuC_JsCdwCkMPw)

 4 .
 While counting the area, you will also need to count how many blisters there are on either shell.
-Such as the one above on picture 3.a: it has 8 on the right valve and 2 on the left valve.
+Such as the one above on picture 7. it has 8 blister on the right valve and 2 on the left valve.
 Record the values on your spreadsheet, put a column for

 1. Number of individual blisters per valve